 Students may be granted one administrative day related to their DNP project.
-The administrative day may be used for a) the day of the student's dissemination or b) a day the student uses to analyze data and work on the paper (advisor approval required).
+The administrative day may be used for a) the day of the student's dissemination or b) a day the student uses to analyze data and work on his/her paper (advisor approval required).
 Prior to submitting a request for an administrative day, the DNP Project Chair must approve the request, including how the day will be used, and what deliverable will confirm the day was used as planned.
-Like other scheduling requests, this day must be requested in advance and, when required, must be approved by the student's assigned clinical site.
+Like other scheduling requests, this day must be requested in advance (8th of the month prior) and, when required, must be approved by the student's assigned clinical site.
 Students will also be granted an administrative day for the day they are scheduled to complete their DNP Defense.
 This day will be determined by the Program Director.